numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 where as above :math:`J` is a random variable modeling the number of trials needed before to observe a success, :math:`\mathrm{RT}^{\rm us}_j` are random variables modeling the number of function evaluations of unsuccessful trials and :math:`\mathrm{RT}^{\rm s}` the one for successful trials.

-As we will see in Section :ref:`sec:ART` and Section :ref:`sec:ECDF`, our performance display relies on the runtime of the restart algorithm, either considering the average runtime (Section :ref:`sec:ART`) or the distribution by displaying empirical cumulative distribution (Section :ref:`sec:ECDF`).
+As we will see in Section :ref:`sec:ART` and Section :ref:`sec:ECDF`, our performance display relies on the runtime of the restart algorithm, either considering the average runtime (Section :ref:`sec:ART`) or the distribution by displaying empirical cumulative distribution functions (Section :ref:`sec:ECDF`).

 ..
 Niko: "function target" seems misleading, as the target depends also on the instance